‘I have come so that people may live and that they may enjoy life to the full.’

 The Church recognises parents as the first educators of their children, Corpus Christ Catholic High School is committed to supporting parents in this task.
 Our role will be to assist and complete the work of parents, furnishing children and adolescents with an evaluation of “sexuality as value and task of the whole person, created male and female in the image of God” (Educational Guidance in Human Love (1983) Sacred Congregation for Catholic Education n69).
 Pupils’ first experience of relationships and love are in the home.
 At Corpus Christ Catholic High School, we seek to work with parents and support them as their children grow and begin to develop their own character, as well as experiencing changes in their physical appearance.
 The parent voice group will be consulted about this policy before it is ratified by the governing body.
 Parents are informed of their right to withdraw their children from CPSHE and relevant science lessons, however, they are not able to withdraw their children from statutory science lessons.

-The CPSHE curriculum is primarily delivered through fortnightly lessons which are scheduled on a rolling programme, beginning with Monday, lesson 1.
-These gradually move throughout the week to ensure that the same lessons and subjects are not regularly affected.
+The CPSHE curriculum is primarily delivered through six blocks of three lessons which are scheduled on a rolling programme, beginning with Tuesday, lesson 1.
+These are blocked in three consecutive weeks during lessons one, three and five on the same day, to promote continuity of learning and minimise disruption to the regular timetable.

 For further information regarding our CPSHE curriculum please contact: